 16 Jul Summer slumber for your little ones

 Start your summer holiday off right by getting plenty of sleep the night before your trip.
 This helps you to deal with travel anxiety and any mishaps that occur while getting to your destination.
 Encourage your children to go to sleep at a decent hour, even during the summer.
 If children stay up late at night, and shift their biological clock, it will be more difficult for them to awaken the next day.
 This is particularly challenging on you, at the beginning of your vacation plans, if your children are tired and cranky.
-Stress is always harder to deal with when someone is tired.
+Stress is always harder to deal with when someone is tired, even if they have fun kids learning songs to keep them company during the journeys.
 Traveling often challenges us, particularly with delays regardless of whether we are traveling by airplane, train, or automobile.
 When we are not sleeping in our own beds at home, we often sleep a little restless, and the body needs to adjust to the new surroundings.

 Since children try to explore their environment, especially unfamiliar surroundings, it will be harder for them to nap during traveling.
 Whenever possible, plan your travel around your children’s nap times.
 Try to avoid overnight flights with children, as it will disrupt their sleep schedule and likely make them crankier.
 Encourage your family to go to sleep earlier the night you arrive at your destination, to re-energize after traveling.
 Even if you do not feel like the travel was tiring, your body will feel it the following day.
 The American Sleep Association has also reported the first nap of the day is the most important for your child’s health.
 Thus, if you can plan your travel after your child’s first nap of the day, with your destination arrival before your child’s bedtime, this is the most ideal.
 Try to stick to your family’s daily routine as much as possible during your holiday – time to arise, naptime, and bedtime.
 Your child will be adjusting to the new environment, people, and living spaces, so avoiding a total meltdown at bedtime (from exhaustion) is important!
 Thus, keep your child’s bedtime routine, even while traveling, bath, a story, maybe some warm milk to drink before bed.